komleff/u2/README.md

 ## Project goals

-- Experiment with 2D representations of U2’s flight model (Coupled/Decoupled, FA:ON/OFF, g?limits, etc.).
+- Experiment with 2D representations of U2вЂ™s flight model (Coupled/Decoupled, FA:ON/OFF, gвЂ‘limits, etc.).
 - Provide a fast sandbox for tuning ship tech specs and combat formulas.
 - Serve as a living reference implementation for the design specs in `docs/specs`.

-Game?design and technical specifications live in Markdown and are treated as first?class artifacts.
+GameвЂ‘design and technical specifications live in Markdown and are treated as firstвЂ‘class artifacts.

 ---